assertpy/assertpy/README.md

 In the above code, we invoke `some_func()` with a bad argument which raises an exception.
 The exception is then handled by the `try..except` block and the exact contents of the error message are verified.
 Lastly, if an exception is *not* thrown by `some_func()` as expected, we fail the test via `fail()`.

 This pattern is only used when you need to verify the contents of the error message.
-If you only wish to check for an expected exception (and don't need to verify the error message itself), you're much better off using a test runner that supports expected exceptions.
+If you only wish to check for an expected exception (and don't need to verify the contents of the error message itself), you're much better off using a test runner that supports expected exceptions.
 [Nose](http://nose.readthedocs.org/) provides a [@raises](http://nose.readthedocs.org/en/latest/testing_tools.html#nose.tools.raises) decorator.
 [Pytest](http://pytest.org/latest/contents.html) has a [pytest.raises](http://pytest.org/latest/assert.html#assertions-about-expected-exceptions) method.

 #### Custom Error Messages